feideconnect/core-apis/docs/clientadm.md

-# Client Administration API for Feide Connect
+# Client Administration API for Dataporten

 To test the API, obtain an authentication token and